Higher and degree apprenticeship approval

 Degree Apprenticeship Outline Business Case

 The financial viability section of the pro-forma should be completed in consultation with the Faculty Finance Officer.
-A spreadsheet version of the form should be utilised.
+A financial spreadsheet version of the form should be utilised.

 In some cases the needs of the employer as set out in the degree apprenticeship standard will best be met through cross-faculty academic provision, in which case the DAOBC will require consultation with, and support from, both Faculties.